christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 - there is no input at each step in the recurrence of the LSTM, and the recurrence is used along the depth dimension as a gated mecanism (such as in a Highway networks)

-- the input is fed into the hidden state and cell state thanks to a linear projection
+- the input is fed into the hidden state and cell state instead, thanks to a linear projection

 The XOR problem shows the power of such network as classifiers.
-Here are two implementations :
+Here are two implementations, one in Theano, another in Torch :

 - [Theano 1-Grid LSTM](https://github.com/christopher5106/grid-1D-LSTM-theano)